 9) So how would a "jock tax" work?

 Note that the concept Walker has discussed wouldn't be a new tax, but simply a redistribution of taxes already being collected.
 Preston Schmitt posted an excellent analysis of jock taxes at Bucksketball, though it's important to note that a) most of the criticisms of the tax itself relate to the fairness and practicality of targeting a tiny population of wealthy, out-of-state athletes and b) erasing jock taxes would presumably just increase players' tax liability in their own state.
 But just as tourist taxes (on hotels, rental cars, etc) are often the first thing that politicians look to when trying to raise revenues--conveniently, tourists don't vote--visiting NBA players are a similarly convenient target who would garner even less sympathy in a debate over public funding of a new basketball arena.
-Politically the logic isn't too difficult to follow, even if the state would no doubt prefer to keep spending NBA-related tax revenue elsewhere.
+Politically the logic isn't too difficult to follow, though the state would no doubt prefer to keep spending NBA-related tax revenue elsewhere.
+Even if the money can be directly tied to the Bucks' operations, the issue of filling the budgetary gap caused by redirecting it to an arena would remain.

 NBA players are generally responsible for paying income tax in each state in which they play, which means that Wisconsin collects income tax on Bucks' player salaries (netting out any taxes paid to other states for road games) as well as from all visiting players for games played at the Bradley Center.
 The importance of that revenue stream came up while doing some brainstorming with the Save Our Bucks gang back in April, when I guessed that player income taxes could be generating at least $4 million in annual tax revenues for the state.